-Many engineering components are life limited by High Cycle Fatigue (HCF) caused by alternating stresses in the nominally elastic range.
-HCF cracks initiate after long periods of use after hundreds of thousands or millions of cycles.
-HCF can occur in any moving part, but is common in rotating parts such as shafts, gears, disks and turbine blades.
-The potential for HCF cracking that leads to expensive inspection and maintenance requirements to avoid catastrophic failure.
-HCF cracking occurs at critical high-stress locations that can generally be identified with finite element analysis.
-The critical locations can now be protected, resulting in greatly improved component reliability.
+High cycle fatigue is a type of metal fatigue caused by alternating stresses in the elastic range.
+Fatigue cracks start after long periods of use such as hundreds of thousands or millions of cycles.
+It can occur in any moving part but is more common in rotating parts such as shafts, gears, disks, and turbine blades.

 Why does high cycle fatigue cause failure in critical components?

 The component is first subjected to repeated loading and unloading of stresses.
 Microscopic cracks begin to form in the high-stress areas.
 Eventually, the crack will reach a critical size, propagate suddenly, and the material will fracture.
 These life-limited components must undergo rigorous, expensive inspections and maintenance requirements to prevent a catastrophic failure.

 What is the Solution:

 High Cycle Fatigue cracking occurs at critical, high-stress locations that can generally be identified with finite element analysis.
 Once these locations are identified, introducing a deep, stable layer of compressive residual stress will retard or even eliminate crack initiation and propagation at these high-stress areas.